 2-4 May 2018 Seoul, Korea

-Participants will be divided in two tracks:
+Participants were divided in two tracks:

 The OECD Korea Policy Centre’s Competition Programme has been organising capacity building events for Asian-Pacific Competition authorities since 2004.
 As economics has become more and more important in competition enforcement cases across the globe, the OECD/KPC has teamed up with with the ICN Agency Effectiveness Working Group, to organise a workshop looking in depth at some fundamental economic topics.
 The ICN had already organised a similar workshop in 2016 introducing topics such as merger remedies and vertical restraints in digital markets which triggered great interest from participants (read the event’s report).

-Substantive questions: Any questions related to the scope of the workshop should be sent to email@example.com.
+Any questions related to the scope of the workshop should be sent to firstname.lastname@example.org.

 Big data, 2016